nsxsnx/exim_ldap_lists/README.rst

 Some libraries are required to build python-ldap module during installatuion with Poetry.
 For Debian they are as follows:

-apt install python3-dev libsasl2-dev libldap2-dev libssl-dev
+sudo apt install python3-dev libsasl2-dev libldap2-dev libssl-dev

 Installation
 ============

-sudo su -

 git clone https://github.com/nsxsnx/py-ldap_lists_4_exim.git